wschleder/RomanNumLib/README.md

 The root directory contain an app invoked with roman.exe.
 Running it with no parameters gives its usage.
 It is simply provided to illustrate library usage.

+For the purpose of this demonstration, only lower case roman numbers are supported.
+This is stated in the app usage output.

 NOTES: